chrabyrd/Automata/README.md

 #### Behavior
 - Can `Wander`, `Stay` `Reproduce`, and `Die`
 - Cell behavior is extracted, evaluated and initialized from the information hash
-- A persistant chance slider is integrated into cell behavior
+- A persistent chance slider is integrated into cell behavior
 - Valid cell types are integrated into cell behavior
 - Complex logic can be built with `&&`, `||` and `Delete` buttons
 - Cell behavior can be manually changed through user interaction